 - The Foundation supports investigator-initiated projects of the highest international standard

-- For subjects in which research is generic in nature, such as mathematics, a project can consist of joint concept development
+- For subjects in which research is generic in nature, such as mathematics, a project may consist of joint concept development

-- Project allocations must not primarily constitute auxiliary funding for current operations or other projects in progress.
-Normally, one to five research groups can collaborate within a project.
-There are no limits regarding the localization of research groups in terms of organization or geography.
+- Project allocations must not primarily constitute auxiliary funding for current operations or other projects in progress

-- From 2016, an individual researcher is only allowed to participate in two ongoing projects, and act as a principal investigator on one of these.
+- An individual researcher is only allowed to participate in two ongoing projects, and act as a PI on one of these

-- Research funded by the Foundation must be published with open access, that is, published articles must be archived in openly searchable databases.
-The additional cost for this can be taken up as a direct cost in project applications
+- Research funded by the Foundation must be published with open access, i.e. published articles must be archived in open searchable databases

 - Grants can be applied for once a year, with February 1st as the deadline

 - A letter of support from the vice-chancellor must be attached to the application.

 - When an application isn’t approved for granting, the application cannot be submitted again based on the same scientific question within three years.
 The only exception is when an application has been rejected due to lack of funding.
 In this case it can be submitted again during next year’s application period.